 Comprehensive Examination Outcomes

-The HCC GPD will notify the student about the outcome of their Comprehensive Review by the end of March, unless the decision was deferred because of a required revision to the dossier.
+The HCC GPD will notify the student about the outcome of their Comprehensive Review by the end of March, unless the decision was deferred because of a required revision to the portfolio.